Investiture of the prince of Wales: Native princes of Wales

-English, later British rule
+English, later British heirs apparent

-The tradition of investing the heir apparent of the English, and subsequently the British, monarch with the title of "Prince of Wales" began in 1301, when King Edward I, gave the title to his heir apparent, Edward of Caernarfon.
+The tradition of investing the heir apparent of the English, and subsequently the British, monarch with the title of "Prince of Wales" began in 1301, when King Edward I, gave the title to his heir apparent, Edward of Caernarvon.

 Regalia

 Frederick, Prince of Wales, later had a coronet made at a cost of £140 5s. in 1728.
 It is unknown whether Frederick ever wore the coronet himself, but it was used by both his son George III and his grandson George IV when each was Prince of Wales.

-Due to its age Frederick's coronet was replaced by the Coronet of George, Prince of Wales, later King George V. At George's own coronation in 1911, the coronet was worn by his son Edward, the next Prince of Wales.
+Due to its age Frederick's coronet was replaced by the Coronet of George, Prince of Wales, later King George V. At George's own coronation on 22 July 1911, the coronet was worn by his son Edward, the next Prince of Wales.
+The crown was also worn at the public ceremony of investiture of Edward as Prince of Wales, held at Caernarvon Castle on 13 July 1911.

+Edward, later Edward VIII

+Edward was made Prince of Wales on his 16th birthday in 1910, shortly after his father King George V had succeeded to the throne.

+George V was persuaded, by the then (Welsh) Chancellor of the Exchequer, David Lloyd George, to revive the investiture ceremony for Edward.
+The ceremony was reinvented in a grand medieval style and took place at Caernarvon Castle in north Wales.
+The royal event was designed to celebrate and reintegrate a country that was divided by labour unrest and rebellion at the time.

 Edward reigned briefly as King Edward VIII in 1936.
 When he went into exile following his abdication, he took with him the Coronet of George, Prince of Wales, a highly controversial – and illegal – act.
 The future King George V, then Prince of Wales, had worn it at his father's coronation in 1902.
 The traditional coronet being unavailable, and with the older Coronet of Frederick, Prince of Wales, being viewed as unusable due to age, a new Prince of Wales coronet was made to be used for the investiture of Prince Charles as Prince of Wales.